 TGbe editor: Please modify this subclause as shown below:

-The BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP disassociates the STA due to inactivity.
+When association is not for a multi-link setup, the BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP might disassociate the STA due to inactivity.

+When association is for a multi-link setup, the BSS Max Idle Period element contains the time period a non-AP MLD can refrain from transmitting frames to the AP MLD before the AP MLD might disassociate the non-AP MLD due to inactivity.

 The format of the BSS Max Idle Period element is shown in Figure 9-460 (BSS Max Idle Period element format).